Note: see my other page for pictures of the entire South Canol Road

 Lapie River

 South of the Lapie Canyon bridge, the road traverses a hillside above the valley.
 In places it is very narrow; only one-lane.
-There is no roadside barrier.
 Note the front edge of the fifth wheel on the right side of the picture below.

 South Canol Road on the hill alongside the Lapie River - note the front of the